-There is nothing more scary than to find out after you've put hundreds or thousands of dollars into paying someone to design a web site for you to find out your don't own your domain.
-This is one of the worst web design scams on the Internet because most new web site owners don't realize that the domain should be registered in their own name.
+There is nothing more scary than to find out after you've put hundreds or thousands of dollars into paying someone to design a web site for you to find out your don't own your domain because your domain name was stolen.
+This is one of the worst web design scams on the Internet because most new web site owners don't realize that their domain name should be registered in their own name.

-Problems of Not Being the Registered Owner of Your Own Domain
+Problems of Not Being the Registered Owner of Your Domain

 - If you ever want to change designers or hosts the designer can hold your domain hostage or force you to pay an exorbitant fee to register it in your name (something that should have been yours to begin with).